 In 2015 there was a large gas leak in the Los Angeles area.
 This resulted in thousands of people having to be relocated.
 They also relocated a couple schools.
 Methane and benzene gas leaks are not uncommon.

 In response to this the California EPA (Air Resources Board) evaluated filters.
 They suggested non-carbon filter medias that can be effective.
-An example is the filters we use in our EJ Air Purifier and Erik air purifiers.
+An example is the filters we use in our EJ Air Purifier.

 Why you need to replace filters